TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/cookbooks/fir_low_pass_filter/README.md

 SysConfig allows developers to easily configure unused pins by selecting **Board**→**Configure Unused Pins**.

-For more information about jumper configuration to achieve low-power using the MSPM0 LaunchPad, please visit the [LP-MSPM0G3507 User's Guide](https://www.ti.com/lit/slau846).
+For more information about jumper configuration to achieve low-power using the MSPM0 LaunchPad, please visit the [LP-MSPM0G3507 web page](https://www.ti.com/tool/LP-MSPM0G3507).

 ## Example Usage
 Compile, load and run the example.
 Input a signal on PA25 below 2kHz frequency using a function generator with noise applied.
 Monitor the DAC0_OUT pin (PA15) with an oscilloscope to see the filtered result.